-The Childhood Agricultural Safety Network (CASN) was formed to strengthen partnerships and collaborations of national organizations dedicated to keeping children safe on the farm.
-These organizations represent the agricultural community, child injury prevention, and minority-serving associations.
+The Childhood Agricultural Safety Network (CASN) is a coalition of organizations that work together to help keep children safe on the farm.
+These organizations represent the agricultural community, child injury prevention, minority-serving associations and related industry organizations.

 Does your 14- or 15-year-old youth want to work in production agriculture?